sujato/cullavagga/dpcv-project.md

 - De Silva, W.A.. <cite>Catlogue of Palm Leaf Manuscripts</cite>, Colombo 1938, No. 2363
 - Fernando, P. E. E. 1982. “<cite>Note on Three Old Sinhalese Palm Leaf manuscripts</cite>”, The Sri Lanka Journal of the Humanities 8, no. 1/2: 146–157.
 - Lancaster, Lewis. “<cite>Digital Input of Buddhist Texts</cite>” in Damien Keown, Charles S. Prebish, <cite>Encyclopedia of Buddhism</cite>, pp 288–296, Routledge 2013.
-- Ñāṇatusita, Bhikkhu “<cite>Pali Manuscripts of Sri Lanka</cite>”, in <cite>From Birch Bark to Digital Data: Recent Advances in Buddhist Manuscript Research</cite>.
+- Nyanatusita, Bhikkhu “<cite>Pali Manuscripts of Sri Lanka</cite>”, in <cite>From Birch Bark to Digital Data: Recent Advances in Buddhist Manuscript Research</cite>.
 Papers Presented at the Conference “Indic Buddhist Manuscripts: The State of the Field”, Stanford, June 15–19, 2009, edited by Paul Harrison and Jens-Uwe Hartmann, and published by Österreichische Akademie der Wissenschaften Wien in 2014.
 - Sujato, Bhikkhu and Brahmali, Bhikkhu. <cite>The Authenticity of the Early Buddhist Texts</cite>.